feugy/melodie/README.md

 ### features

+- in playlist dropdown, display at most 10 results, and allow search

 - memorized last track list on stop

-- images from tags

 - indicates when track is in playlist